Venly/code-examples/erc20-transfer/README.md

     - `userWallet`: The wallet of the user that holds the NFT.
     - `payerWallet`: The wallet of the user paying for the NFT.
     - `token`: The token being transferred.
-    - `toWalletAddress`: The address where the NFT will be sent to.
+    - `toWalletAddress`: The address where the ERC20 token will be sent to.

 ## Running the Example